learn-co-curriculum/cssi-teacher-bootcamp/day-02/app-engine-part-1.md

 ### Creating a New App
 * In Launcher, Create New app
-* App Name should be only lower case, no underscores!
+* App Name should be only lower case, no underscores! (they will have no name it pig-latin-name)
 * Pick Directory
 * Look at files together
 * Launch App